Street Trash: Production

+Street Trash began as a 10 minute short film for then 21-year-old J. Michael Muro as his graduate thesis at the School of Visual Arts.
+Muro stated he was inspired by the Akira Kurosawa film Dodes'ka-den which depicted life in Japanese slums.
+After Muro managed to secure $30,000 to expand the short to feature length, he approached Roy Frumkes, a teacher at SVA, to write the script with Frumkes agreeing to do so as well as taking on a producer role as he believed he could obtain greater financing to help the commercial viability of the film.
+Muro tailored the script to film and make use of a Brooklyn based wrecking yard and adjacent warehouse belonging to Muro's father over the course of a 14 week shoot.
+The scene in which an overweight victim explodes, engineered by Dean Kartalas, was achieved by stuffing an explosive dummy with Drake's Cakes donated by the company as a product promotion.

-Roy Frumkes wrote the screenplay.
-In an NBR profile he later said: "I wrote it to democratically offend every group on the planet, and as a result the youth market embraced it as a renegade work, and it played midnight shows."
-The film was based on a ten-minute student film directed by J. Michael Muro and starring Mike Lackey.
+In an NBR profile, Frumkes later said: "I wrote it to democratically offend every group on the planet, and as a result the youth market embraced it as a renegade work, and it played midnight shows."
 Bryan Singer worked on the film as a grip.

 Deleted scenes include a junkyard dance sequence and a sub-plot involving the relationship between Fred (Mike Lackey) and Bronson; these sequences are included in the documentary Meltdown Memoirs.

 Release

 The film was given a limited release theatrically in the United States by Lightning Pictures in June 1987.
 They also released the film on VHS the same year.

 In 2005, Synapse Films marketed an all-new, digitally remastered version of the film.
 Included with the DVD were sticker-type "labels" of the Viper wine featured in the film.
 In 2006, a second release by Synapse Films was announced, featuring the documentary Meltdown Memoirs by writer Roy Frumkes.
 The feature includes interviews with most of the surviving cast and crew with the exception of Jane Arakawa.
 It also contains the original 16mm short version of Street Trash.

 In 2010, Arrow Video released a two-DVD set in the UK featuring the documentary Meltdown Memoirs along with a previously unavailable featurette with Jane Arakawa and the booklet 42nd Street Trash: The Making of the Melt written by Calum Waddell.
 Since then, the movie has been released also on Blu-ray in numerous countries.